ad-si/adriansieber-com/_drafts/basic-structure-of-software-rasterizer.md

+---
-# Basic strcture of a ECMAScript 6 software rasterizer
+title: Basic strcture of a ECMAScript 6 software rasterizer
+---

 As described in the [last post](/) we need data-format to hold a set of shapes with certain properties.